pysat/pysat/docs/tutorial/tutorial_files.rst

 This process is built with a variety of options to help meet the range of needs of the scientific community.

-For many users a netCDF4 file suitable for distribution to research collegues may be created using default parameters as shown below.
+For many users a netCDF4 file suitable for distribution to research colleagues may be created using default parameters as shown below.

 .. code:: python